Episode One: Parapsychology

 Dark Shadows (1960s TV show)

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Daryl WorWrite a Review